gerrit1986/TimeVocScraper/README.md

 TimeVocScraper
 ==============

-This Scraper fetches a time vocabulary from an html table.
+This scraper fetches a time vocabulary from an html table.